-- A) A written summary of the organizations' fundraising event must be sent to the chair of F&B within 2 weeks after an event is held.
+- A) A written summary of the organizations' fundraising event must be sent to the chair of the Finance Committee within two (2) weeks after an event is held.
 This summary must include:

 - 1) Amount of funds used;

 - 2) Number of UCSB students in attendance;

 - 3) Total amount of people in attendance;

 - 4) Amount donated and organizations money was donated to if any.